kimnetics/JetBrains-Academy-Flashcards-Python/README.md

 Bye bye!
 ```

 For the most part, the wording was specified in the requirements and is being checked for by automated testing.
+There is not a lot of latitude to change the wording.